gdncomm-aditya-kanoi/gdncomm-aditya-kanoi/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Backend Developer.\
+👨‍💻 &nbsp;I am Currently Working at Quinbay Technologies in Banglore as Full Stack Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have completed my BE in Computer Science and Information Technology at New Horizon College of Engineering .\
-🌱 &nbsp;I'm on track for learning more about Gen AI, Microservice Based Architecture, Machine Learning.\
+🌱 &nbsp;I'm persuing my Masters in Data Sceince from Birla Institute of Technology (BITS) , Pilani\
-✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I do Digital Designing and Doodle Artwork.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for any issue on MS Teams or Email.\
-✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at aditya.kanoi@gdn-commerce.com I'll try to respond as soon as I can.
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1R0Sf04x0Wa2B3BovUlBROeZ6RIAfTeqW/view?usp=drive_link) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>